vcameron1/Metapop_ms/manuscript/manuscript.md

 ### Studied region

-*The Bicknell's thrush breeding range was projected for the region where the majority of its habitat is identified [between -75° and -64°N and 45° and 49.5°W]*\
+*The Bicknell's thrush breeding range was projected for the region where the majority of its habitat is identified*\
-The Bicknell's thrush breeding range was projected for the region where the majority of the canadian occurences are identified [between -75° and -64°N and 45° and 49.5°W] [cosewic].
+The Bicknell's thrush breeding range was projected for the region where the majority of the canadian occurences are identified [cosewic].
-Populations were primarily found in the province of Québec, in the regions of the Eastern Townships, Gaspésie, and Forêt Montmorency [fig. 1].
+Populations were primarily found in the province of Québec, in the regions of the Eastern Townships, Gaspésie, and Réserve faunique des Laurentides [fig. 1].
-The landcape is characterized by a mix of boreal, mixed and temperate forest driven by important latitudinal and elevational gradients in climate.
+The landcape is characterized by a mix of boreal, mixed and temperate tree species driven by important latitudinal and elevational gradients in climate.
-Boreal forest type increases in prevalence with altitude and latitude while Temperate forest type is associated with lower elevations and warmer climates and Mixed forest type characterises the transition from Boreal to Temperate.
+Abundance of fir increases in prevalence with altitude and latitude.
 Mean annual temperatures ranges from -3.8 to 7°C and mean annual precipitations from 793 to 1735 mm [SOURCE]. climate data were interpolated from climate station records for the 1981-2010 period to produce a time series of annual means using BioSim [https://cfs.nrcan.gc.ca/projects/133] [McKenney 2013?!?].
 Data on elevation was gathered using the elevatr R package [SOURCE] and maxed at 1535m.